Jump To the Part You Need

 Our best advice for this stage is to keep your ear close to the ground.
 This includes keeping eyes on what competitors may be selling.
 However, it also means paying attention to the latest trends, and identifying what is becoming popular before it hits the mainstream.
 If you read about it in the newspaper, chances are, the ship has sailed in terms of making a profit.

 Potentially, you could discover a great product by looking at highly ranked items in other territories.
 Amazon DE may be seeing strong sales in item X which has not been brought over to your local area yet.
 Alternatively, you may want to network with suppliers through sites such as Alibaba or DHgate.
-This may enable you to get access to a wider range of products than advertised, letting you be one of the few in a position to bring a new product to market.
+This may enable you to get access to a wider range of products than advertised, letting you be one of the few in a position to bring a new product design to market.

 Overall, there is no guaranteed way of finding the perfect product.
 At times it is more luck than skill, especially when you are starting out.
 Over time and through many trials and errors, you will gain experience and learn what works for you.
 Hopefully this article will have given you a strong idea of what lines of thinking needs to be taken to start you on your journey of finding that perfect import.